Latest update: April 12, 2020

 Coronavirus, Dive Travel, Dive Industry & Market Data

 Of the 6 groups of products and services sold to customers by the dive industry, dive travel is the single most significant health indicator.

 People do not decide to leave the comfort of their couch because they have an urge to buy dive gear, or they’re longing for taking more courses.
 They step out of their home because they want to do something – in this case, scuba diving.
 Dive travel or the ‘action of going scuba diving’ is what drives sales in the dive industry.
 Sales of dive gear and scuba courses depend on the availability of scuba diving activities and the participation rate.

-With numerous countries and counties closing their borders, like the Cayman Islands and the Florida Keys, many dive trip destinations are no longer available.
+With numerous countries and counties closing their borders, like the Cayman Islands and the Florida Keys, many dive trip destinations were no longer available.
 From early to mid-March, Egypt suspended all flights and closed touristic cities in response to a growing number of coronavirus cases.
 This closed the door to numerous Red Sea dive destinations.

 Leadership From Our Scuba Diving Industry Trade Association: DEMA